peterdgreat/Crypto-Metrics/README.md

 # Crypto Metrics

-This is a mobile web app that  provides simple information about data in the crptocurrency market.
-User can see the current price of any available cryptocurrency, can see the market cap of any cryptocurrency coin and also filter the data based on the users's search.
+This is a mobile web app that provides simple information about data in the cryptocurrency market.
+Users can see the current price of any available cryptocurrency, can see the market cap of any cryptocurrency coin, and also filter the data based on the users' search.

 ![Crypto](./src/components/assets/crptocurrency.png)